Anchorsify/Anchorsify.github.io/_pages/Combat.md

 For example, if you use a Speed 6 action on IC 5, your action will be resolved then and there.
 After it finishes, combat will progress to IC 6, other people will take their turns, and so on, until IC (5+6 =) 11 is reached, when you will be able to act again.

 Some effects may lower an action's Speed.
-No matter how many such effects are applied, no action's Speed may ever go below half its original value, rounded up, and no action's Speed can be reduced below 3, which means that an action with a base Speed of 3 or lower may not have its Speed decreased at all.
+No matter how many such effects are applied, no action's Speed may ever go below half its original value, rounded up, and no action's Speed (base or Final) can be reduced below 3, which means that an action with a base Speed of 3 or lower may not have its Speed decreased at all.

 ### Simultaneous Actions
 If two people act on the same initiative count, both of their actions are declared and resolved simultaneously.
 Thus, you and your opponent will both fully declare and resolve your attacks (you can take turns doing so, for the sake of convenience), but not apply their effects until after you've both done so, at the very end of the IC.
 The exception to this is any Fatigue rolls which you must make during that IC: You roll and resolve them immediately in the midst of that IC, though you can choose to do so in any order.
 Penalties or changes from advancing a Fatigue level, however, do not apply to any other rolls for that IC (such as rolling a Dodge after you advanced a Fatigue level from your attack).